dkinzer/code4lib-2018/README.md

-How to set up a build projec QA site on PR events using Traefik.
+How to set up automatic QA sites on PR events using Traefik.
 ====

 ## Abstract